 In 2009, gay pride parades were held in five major cities of India – Delhi, Bangalore, Kolkata, Indore and Pondicherry.
 In India, religion plays a major role in shaping people’s opinions.
-Rig-Veda, one of the sacred Hindu texts, says “Vikriti Evam Prakriti” which religious scholars believe recognizes homosexual dimensions of human life.
+Rig-Veda, one of the sacred Hindu texts, says “Vikriti Evam Prakriti”.
+Religious scholars believe that recognizes homosexual dimensions of human life.
 Historical literature shows that the Indian subcontinent has been receptive and open to homosexuality at least till about the 18th century.

-Shashi Tharoor, a member of the opposition party, the Indian National Congress introduced a Bill for the decriminalization of Section 377 on December 18, 2015, but it was rejected by the House.
+Shashi Tharoor, a member of the opposition party, introduced a Bill for the decriminalization of Section 377.
+And on December 18, 2015, it was rejected by the House.
 However, a Bharatiya Janata Party spokesperson from Mumbai, Shaina NC, has come on record saying that the BJP was for decriminalizing homosexuality as it was the “progressive way forward”.
 We can only hope that the Parliament passes a Bill to this effect soon.

 Orthodox religious groups have proven to be the biggest obstacle in the way of decriminalization of homosexuality in India.
-The main petitioner in the plea which led to the December 2013 judgment of the Supreme Court was an astrologer, Suresh Kumar Koushal, and most other petitioners were religious groups such as the All India Muslim Personal Law Board, Krantikari Manuwadi Morcha, Trust God Missionaries, Utkal Christian Council and the Apolistic Churches Alliance.
+The main petitioner in the plea which led to the December 2013 judgment of the Supreme Court was an astrologer.
+The petitioners were Suresh Kumar Koushal, and other religious groups.
+Groups such as the All India Muslim Personal Law Board, Krantikari Manuwadi Morcha, Trust God Missionaries, Utkal Christian Council and the Apolistic Churches Alliance.

-Baba Ramdev, India’s famous yoga guru, advised his interviewers not to turn homosexual before stating that homosexuality was a bad addiction which could only be cured through yoga.
+Baba Ramdev, India’s famous yoga guru, advised his interviewers not to turn homosexual.
+This before stating that homosexuality was a bad addiction which could only be cured through yoga.